"I believe intensely in the essential union of theological study and

 "The light and source of our study is God, who spoke in the past in many and varied ways, and in these last days speaks to us in Christ through whom the mystery of the Father's will is fully revealed in the Church by the sending of the Holy Spirit and all minds are enlightened.
 The nuns are to be instructed particularly in the Sacred Scriptures, in which they can contemplate the mystery of salvation.
 Likewise, they should receive such instruction as will enable them to participate more deeply in the liturgy, in which that same mystery is made unceasingly present and actual.
 They should nourish their faith especially on the mystical teaching of the Fathers, as well as of other theologians and authors, in particular those of the Order.
 In the study of St. Thomas let them find their best master, whose doctrine the Church always commends and the Order has received as a patrimony."

 "The methodical study of sacred truth, according to the capacity of the individual, is a fruitful preparation for lectio divina and an aid to human maturity.
 The blessed Dominic recommended some form of study to the first nuns as an authentic observance of the Order.
 It not only nourishes contemplation, but also removes the impediments which arise through ignorance and informs the practical judgment.
 In this way it fosters the fulfillment of the evangelical counsels with a more enlightened fidelity and encourages unanimity of mind.
 By its very constancy and difficulty it constitutes a form of asceticism and aids mental equilibrium."
-From the Constitutions of the Nuns of the Order of Preachers

 The Study of Sacred Truth